chrislusf/glow/README.md

 4. Examples: https://github.com/chrislusf/glow_examples/tree/master/word_count

 # Contribution
+Start using it!
+And report or fix any issue you have seen, add any feature you want.

 Fork it, code it, and send pull requests.
 Better first discuss about the feature you want on the mailing list. https://groups.google.com/forum/#!forum/glow-user-discussion